MUNAGALACHARANREDDY/Sample-Code/README.md

 r, A_BB, alpha = theta
  model_spectrum = A_BB * (l / 80.0) ** alpha * r
 # Predicted B-mode power spectrum without noise
-# Assume the variance of the observed data is known and constant for simplicity
+# Assuming that the variance of the observed data is known and constant for simplicity
 # In real scenarios, this could be estimated from the data or a more complex model

     sigma2 = 0.1 ** 2